Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 **Note:** Azure Firewall is not a BGP capable device, so you can't route traffic to it through AVS natively.

-###Design Consideration:
+### Design Consideration:
 Use VWAN for existing workloads, Hub/Spoke VNET's for Azure traffic, and deploying Public IP at the NSX-Edge

-If you don't need a WAN and can use a third party, BGP capable device in a central hub network topology, that then brings us to our next architecture
+If you don't need a WAN and can use a third party, BGP capable device in a central hub network topology, that then brings us to our next architecturev

-##Hub & Spoke with Next-Gen Firewall
+## Hub & Spoke with Next-Gen Firewall
 ![hubandspoke.png](./images/hubspoke.png)